Email Workflows Every eCommerce Retailer Should Be Sending

 Abandoned Cart Workflows

 Cart abandonments are a common occurrence in the world of eCommerce—on average, a staggering 69.57% of carts are abandoned.
 Abandoned cart workflows serve as a friendly reminder of the products a potential customer added to their cart but failed to complete the checkout process.
-This can be due to a variety of factors—they may have been “window” shopping, comparing prices, saving items for later, or got distracted.
+This can be due to a variety of factors—they may have been “window” shopping, comparing prices, saving items for later, or getting distracted.

 Since the action of adding something to a cart means your prospective customer was entertaining the idea of purchasing, a gentle nudge may be all they need to complete the transaction.
 Well-crafted abandoned cart emails can drive significant conversions—the average eCommerce platform can gain merchants a recovery rate of up to 30%.